 But is it somehow better to set up a bank account for your business?
 I think common wisdom would say that you should, yet many small business owners don’t have one and seem to get along just fine.

 I always like to know the “why” so I thought I’d explore the benefits of opening a business bank account.
 What do you gain from setting one up?
 (And a big thank you to my husband, Charlie, who works in finance and helped me research this post.)

 Managing Your Risk

 The first and most important thing to understand is that PayPal is not actually a bank.
 Legally, PayPal is what’s known as a “money transmitter,” an entity that moves money between people and companies.
 Because of this, money left in PayPal is not FDIC insured.
-PayPal does have FDIC insurance on its deposits, but PayPal doesn’t have nearly enough FDIC coverage to cover all of the money its holding at any given time.
+According to my friend, who sells cheap car insurance, PayPal does have FDIC insurance on its deposits, but PayPal doesn’t have nearly enough FDIC coverage to cover all of the money its holding at any given time.

 This means that in the unlikely chance that PayPal went under, people with money left at PayPal would be unsecured creditors and would have to wait for a bankruptcy court to liquidate PayPal in order to get their money out.

 Assets left at a bank, on the other hand, are insured by the FDIC up to $250,000.
 This insurance is backed by the “full faith and credit” of the United States.
 The FDIC turned 81 years old on January 1 and not once in that time has a depositor ever lost insured money deposited in a bank.
 Credit unions have a similar insurance called NCUSIF.

 While it’s highly unlikely PayPal would ever become insolvent it’s important to know that funds held at PayPal are almost completely uninsured.

 Access to Credit